SACKED Sebastopol coach Phil Carman says he feels like a weight has been lifted off his shoulders.

 "We need someone that is in the town that is still connected with the league.

 "We don't want to be in the same position as last year where we don't have a coach late in the year.
 The search starts now."

-Carman was signed last November and was the last BFL coach to jump on board for the 2014 season.
+Carman was signed in November last year and was the last BFL coach to jump on board for the 2014 season.